 Types of Counseling Available

-There is a wide range of counselors available to treat all sorts of clients.
+There is a wide range of private practice and gemeral counseling available to treat all sorts of clients.
 Their counseling might be less focused on mental health and more on, say, learning to become a better student, parent, or worker.
-There are child counselors who specialize in youngsters, just as there are counselors who focus on the elderly or those suffering from substance abuse issues.
+There are child counselors and school counselors who specialize in youngsters, just as there are rehabilitation counselors who focus on the elderly or those suffering from substance abuse issues.

 Behavioral therapy could be characterized as an outside-in approach.
 That is, most therapeutic approaches focus on a person's inner motivations, desires, and neuroses as a means of seeking wholeness and happiness.
 These other approaches seek to heal inner wounds to change outer behaviors and external outcomes.
 For example, if they are continually procrastinating their tasks, a counselor might look to deeper problems stemming from an autocratic father who instilled deep anxiety around performance.